ebharucha/MMA_predictions/README.md

 This contains the bouts for which outcomes would get predicted

 ## Step 2
-Execite the 'Load Dependencies' section
+Execute the 'Load Dependencies' section

 ## Step 3
 Execute the 'Load Datasets' section